 Bolide-Inspired Zip Top Bag

 One of the new additions to the Hermès lineup this season is a curvaceous, structured bag that feels like a modern, equestrian reinterpretation of the classic Bolide.
-The construction is uniquely layered: a curved leather panel sweeps across the top of the silhouette, remaining open where the handles meet the body.
+The construction is uniquely layered in two contrasting leathers — what appears to be supple Swift paired with grained Togo.
+A curved leather panel sweeps across the top of the silhouette, remaining open where the handles meet the body.

 The dual top handles feature buckle detailing and are anchored to the top panel, flowing seamlessly underneath so they “peep out” from beneath the leather.
 Their design, reminiscent of a horse’s girth, ties the bag firmly to the Maison’s equestrian heritage.
 The design is finished with a two-way zipper that spans the entire length of the bag, and features four protective feet on the base.
 The bag was presented in Gold, Rouge Sellier, and Black.